How to Treat Plantar Fasciitis

 1. Shock wave therapy

-Like many adjunctive and passive therapies many people hope that their rehabilitation can be largely ‘passive‘.
+Like many adjunctive and passive therapies, many people hope that their rehabilitation can be largely ‘passive‘.
 That is they hope that their solution ‘fix’ or ‘cure’ will be found in something that can be ‘done to them’, as opposed to needing to ‘do something’ themselves to improve function and reduce symptoms.
-(I understand this inclinatio and desire -I’d prefer a passive approach rather than active approach to many of life’s problems!)
+(I understand this inclination and desire -I’d prefer a passive approach rather than an active approach to many of life’s problems!)

 Shock wave therapy falls into the category of ‘passive therapy’.
 Some plantar fasciitis sufferers sing the praises of shock wave therapy, while others may report negligible or little reduction in their pain or symptoms following receiving shock wave therapy treatment.